thinktomorrow/package-docs/src/chief/basics.md

 ## Modules

 Now let's get to the meat of Chief.
 Modules.

 A module represents a block of content and takes care of its own rendering.

+This also means it has no detail page and no url but you can add it to a page through the pagebuilder.

 So lets create a Header module.
 ```php